 Until you develop a good reputation with the bank and a sound track record in property development, lenders will also assess your development team as well as the professionalism of your finance presentation to them.

-Therefore it is important to submit your loan request in a professional manner, including a detailed feasibility study to show that you have allowed for all contingencies.
+This means it's important to submit your loan request in a professional manner, including a detailed feasibility study to show that you have allowed for all contingencies.

 The amount you can borrow is known as the Loan to Value Ratio or LVR.